Ben Brading 6 min read

 Time of use optimisation

-An EMS can optimise the timing of energy consumption to take advantage of multi-rate business energy tariffs.
+An EMS can automatically control the use of electricity in a commercial building to take advantage of multi-rate business energy tariffs.

 An EMS analyses past consumption data to plan energy usage and schedule energy-intensive operations, such as data backups or the use of heavy machinery, at optimal times.